tomas99vogel/github-metrics-api/README.md

 - Add proper tests
 - Improve performance of visualization API - the query in unoptimized, populating the graph takes too long
 - Make the API more modular for adding more events types and metric in the future
+- Add secure configuration option for Github token with SSM